 Use the field at the bottom right of the pattern to change the pattern length.

 You can use the "Channel" setting to pick a different MIDI channel for each row.
 Rows that share the same channel number will get merged together.
-When you work with different MIDI channels, it is possible to send the "Top" row notes to a different synthesizer than that of the "Bass" row.
+When you work with different MIDI channels, it is possible to send the "Melody 1" row notes to a different synthesizer than those of the "Melody 2" row.
 This way ChordPotion can trigger several instruments at once.

 When you load a preset where all channels are set to "1", ChordPotion will keep the channel settings as they were before you opened the new preset.
 This way you can test different presets without setting up a more complex channel routing each time.
 If the new preset contains a more complex routing itself, the preset routing will overwrite the current routing.